Lipid metabolism: Cholesterol biosynthesis

 Cholesterol can be made from acetyl-CoA through a multiple-step pathway known as isoprenoid pathway.
-Cholesterols are essential because they can be modified to form different hormones in the body such as progesterone.
+Cholesterol is an essential compound because it is a precursor for sex hormones, such as progesterone.
 70% of cholesterol biosynthesis occurs in the cytosol of liver cells.

+Hormonal regulation of lipid metabolism

+Lipid metabolism is tightly regulated by hormones to ensure a balance between energy storage and utilization.